laidav/hubfx/packages/core/README.md

     - rollup.config for build - DONE

   - hubfx/forms
-    - depends on hubfx
+    - depends on hubfx - DONE
-    - create package
+    - create package - DONE
     - move things into smaller folders in new package
+      - fix references to point to core
+      - models
+        - fix references to point to core
+        - break down
+      - actions
+        - fix references to point to core
+        - breakdown
+      - reducer
+        - fix references to point to core
+        - breakdown
     - export items

   - hubfx-react-forms